0xsequence/sequence.js/README.md

 Snapshot releases are versioned as 0.0.0-YYYYmmddHHMMSS and are intended for testing builds only.

-1. `pnpm changeset` (the message is not important -- select all packages even if unchanged)
+1. `pnpm snapshot` (select all packages even if unchanged, the message is not important)
-2. `pnpm snapshot`
+2. Do not commit any changes to package.json's or CHANGELOG.md's that happened during 1.

 ## NOTES